MarkWarneke/markwarneke.github.io/_posts/2020-04-02-Super-AzureAd-Service-Principal.md

 A high privileged role is for instance the `Application Administrator` Azure AD role, see [administrator role permissions in Azure Active Directory](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles).
 Make sure to have a user principal with at least this role to grant admin consent on the requested permission (Global Administrator would work too).

-> [The Application Adminsitrator] ... also grants the ability to consent to delegated permissions and application permissions, with the exception of permissions on the Microsoft Graph API. [docs](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles#application-administrator)
+> [The Application Adminsitrator] ... also grants the ability to consent to delegated permissions and application permissions, with the exception of permissions on the Microsoft Graph API.
+[Source](https://docs.microsoft.com/en-us/azure/active-directory/users-groups-roles/directory-assign-admin-roles#application-administrator)

 If your user principal happens to be at least the Azure AD `Application Administrator` role you can hit `Grant admin consent for <tenant>`.
 Otherwise request the consent from from your Administrator.
 Feel free to forward this blog post to your administrator to explain your intent; that is why I created this blog post in the first place.

 ## Using a Super Service Principal to create other Service Principals

-After the role  `Application developer` is assigned to the *Super Service Principal*, and the Application permissions for the API `Microsoft Graph` and `Azure Active Directory Graph` are granted we can try to use the super service principal to create other Azure AD objects.
+After the role  `Application developer` is assigned to the *Super Service Principal*, and the application permissions for the API `Microsoft Graph` and `Azure Active Directory Graph` are granted we can try to use the super service principal to create other Azure AD objects.

 To validate that the *Super Service Principle* is working, log-in using the previously created service principal and try to create a new Azure AD application.
-The `az login --service-principal` is used log-in this time instead of just `az login`.
+The `az login --service-principal` is used to log-in this time instead of just `az login`.
 See [sign in using a service principal](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest#sign-in-using-a-service-principal).

 ```bash
 # Login as the super service principal